 - 2.5 cumulative major grade point average.

-- 2.5 cumulative grade point average in all upper-level major coursework (“upper-level” is defined as all intermediate and advanced coursework, and/or at the 300 level or above.
+- 2.5 cumulative grade point average in all upper-level major coursework.
+Upper-level coursework is defined as all intermediate and advanced coursework, and/or at the 300 level or above.

-- Major Residency: Students must complete at least 15 credits of upper-level (intermediate and advanced) major coursework in residence on the UW–Madison campus.
+- Major Residency: Students must complete a minimum of 15 credits of upper-level coursework in the major in residence on the UW–Madison campus.
 Upper-level coursework is defined as all intermediate and advanced coursework, and/or at the 300 level or above.

 - Senior Residency: Degree candidates must complete their last 30 credits in residence on the UW–Madison campus, excluding retroactive credits and credits granted by examination.